MatthewGerber/rlai/docs/index.md

 RLAI requires `swig` and `ffmpeg` to be installed on the system.
 These can be installed using a package manager on your OS (e.g., Homebrew for macOS, `apt` for Ubuntu, etc.).

-The RLAI code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.
+The RLAI code is distributed via [PyPI](https://pypi.org/project/rlai/).
 There are several ways to use the package.

 * JupyterLab notebook:  Most of the RLAI functionality is exposed via the companion JupyterLab notebook.
 See the [JupyterLab guide](jupyterlab_guide.md) for more information.